Form Configuration

 ]),

-// Second row with single group with two rows
+// Group with two rows

-new BiaFormLayoutConfigGroup('feature.groupTracking', [
+new BiaFormLayoutConfigGroup('plane.groupTracking', [

 new BiaFormLayoutConfigRow([